nevanscott/uxui.cat/content/projects/b2b-saas.md

 - their needs,
 - their tasks and responsibilities,
 - the tools that they use for work,
-- and the use that they make of spreadsheets.
+- and the processes they rely on.

 You should focus on tech-forward organizations that have internal workflows for something like: inventory, data entry, planning, accounting, sign up, training, etc. This is why it is critical to start now so that you have time to plan and talk to users in the first week of the project.
 Research can be done remotely over video conference if you are connected to organizations elsewhere.
 You are welcome to investigate in any domain and explore areas that you’re familiar with, where you may already have a professional network to start from.